Demaryius Thomas: 2011 season

 On February 10, 2011, it was announced that Thomas had torn his achilles tendon while working out and was expected to miss a majority, if not the entirety, of the 2011 season.
 However, he was surprisingly activated from the Physically Unable to Perform List prior to the start of the season.
 Broncos general manager Brian Xanders said that Demaryius had responded to rehab well and was "ready to go."
 Unfortunately, during his first practice back, Thomas broke his left pinkie finger and missed the first five games of the season.

 Thomas made his season debut on October 23, 2011, in Week 7 against the Miami Dolphins.
 He linked up with quarterback Tim Tebow on a five-yard reception for the Broncos' first score of the game.
 Denver went on to win by a score of 18–15 in overtime.
 Despite this early promise, he only had four receptions for 76 total yards in the next five games as the Broncos moved towards a run-heavy option offense.
 Thomas broke his leg in a Week 13 game against the Minnesota Vikings on December 4, 2011.
 In that game, he recorded 144 yards and two touchdowns on four receptions.
 He ended the season strongly, emerging as Tebow's favorite receiver and setting a franchise record by leading the Broncos in both receiving and targets over the final seven games.

-In the first round of the playoffs, Thomas truly made his presence felt.
+In the first round of the playoffs, Thomas played very well in what became known as the 3:16 game.
 On January 8, 2012, in the Wild Card Round, Thomas caught the game-winning, 80-yard touchdown pass from Tebow on the opening play of overtime to beat the Pittsburgh Steelers by a score of 29–23.
 The victory occurred in the first non-sudden death playoff game in NFL history.
 Prior to this game, if the first team scored a field goal, the game would have ended.
 The rule was changed to where only a safety or a touchdown would end the game before both teams could possess the ball.
 However, the new rules were not applied as Thomas's touchdown still marked the end of the game.
 The entire play took 10 seconds, and is the fastest ending to an overtime in NFL history to date.
 The touchdown was the longest playoff overtime score in NFL history.
 Thomas ended with a stat-line of four receptions for 204 yards and a touchdown in his playoff debut.
 It marked the most receiving yards by a Bronco in playoff history and the second-highest receiving average (51.0) in a single game in NFL annals.
 Thomas had six receptions for 93 yards the following week in a Divisional Round 45–10 loss to the New England Patriots.

 Thomas ended the 2011 regular season with 32 receptions for 551 yards and four touchdowns.